mlrun/mlrun/docs/feature-store/using-spark-engine.md

 ## Local Spark ingestion example

+A local Spark session is a session running in the Jupyter service.<br>
 The following code executes data ingestion using a local Spark session.

 When using a local Spark session, the `ingest` API would wait for its completion.